czymara/czymara.github.io/_pages/teach.md

 I have provided a curated list of courses, accompanied by a brief overview of my teaching experience.

-Current university courses
+Current courses
 ======

 Forschungspraktikum I & II: Computational Social Science
 ------

-In the winter term 2024/25, I will teach a research training on computational social science to MA students of the social sciences at [Goethe University Frankfurt](https://qis.server.uni-frankfurt.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=383699&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung).
-Materials will be made available on [GitHub](https://github.com/czymara/CSS_WS24).
+In the winter term 2024/25, I am teaching a research training on computational social science to MA students of the social sciences at [Goethe University Frankfurt](https://qis.server.uni-frankfurt.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=383699&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung).
+The materials are available as open access in this [GitHub repository](https://github.com/czymara/CSS_WS24).

 Open-access Courses
 ======